ijuzu/DL_Task2/README.md

 - BLEU-1 score

 ## All files:
-- main.py: Main file used for dataset creation and running finetune model iterations
+- main.py: Main file used for running finetune model iterations
 - dataset_creation.py: Code for creating dataset from Wikipedia articles
 - resplit_dataset.py: Used to resplit the train/test sets
 - finetune.py: Model + LoRA adaptation